Best Whiteboard For Online Tutors

 You can simply drag and drop any image onto the paper, re-size or reposition it and then double click the image to fix it in place.
 Choose carefully where you want the image to go as once it's on the paper, you can't select or reposition it.
 I couldn't find a way to delete the image other than using the eraser tool or clearing the whole paper.
 Also, I found that larger images can take a while to upload so if possible, it's better to do this before the lesson starts.

 Don't be that person who desperately searches for the right button to click to change the colour of the pen tool!
 It's painful to watch and will quickly annoy your students.
-Instead learn the Hotkeys and teach online like a pro.
-Hotkeys make using BitPaper much faster.
-For example, instead of clicking on each tool you want to use, numbers 1-6 on your keyboard will change the tools for you.
-Here's a full list of the Hotkeys but you can find this list when you're using BitPaper at any time by pressing M (that's right, another Hotkey!)
+Instead, learn the BitPaper Shortcuts and teach online like a pro.
+Shortcuts are keys that you press on your keyboard to make using BitPaper much faster.
+For example, instead of moving your cursor and clicking on each tool you want to use, numbers 1-6 on your keyboard will instantly change the tools for you.
+Here's a full list of the Shortcuts but you can find this list when you're using BitPaper at any time by pressing K (that's right, another Hotkey!)

 Export to PDF

 This feature is cool because it can add value to your student by giving them the option to save and print any part of their online lesson, which is great for offline revision.
 Here's how this might look:

 Step 1: Your student emails you a copy of their handwritten essay*.